-Docker-engine Architecture has four elements – Client, Daemon, Private registry, and Hub.
+Docker-engine has four elements such as Client, Daemon, Private registry, and Hub.
 Its prime purpose is to port Software applications from one location to another (For instance, local server to cloud).

-It is a server, which receives instructions from the Docker client.
-You cannot directly interact with it.
+It is a server and it communicates with client.
+Only client can communicate with Docker engine (Host) .
 In the diagram, it has shown with a two-way arrow (so the server receives and sends responses to the client).
 The communication will be with the HTTP protocol.

 Hub is a public registry, which is maintained by Docker Inc. You can find a lot of preinstalled images, which a user can pull and do the experiment, and modify.
 The communication between Docker Hub and Daemon will be through the HTTP protocol.

 You must be logged in to post a comment.